 You steal a bicycle.
 A night of fun might not have been all Harry was after in Atlantic City.
 Maybe he was searching for a fresh start after being accused of stealing a bicycle in New York.
 A budding entrepreneur, he allegedly sold it in Atlantic City.

 Your marriage doesn’t last as long as Britney Spears’.
 Even though Elvis chapels weren’t yet in existence, according to Harry, “while intoxicated Lehman induced him to marry Miss Florence Smith of Philadelphia.
 He says he met Miss Smith at Snyder’s Hotel in Atlantic City, and after the marriage ceremony lived with her but one day.”
 Albert sounds like the kind of friend who always takes a practical joke too far.

 You skip out on your hotel bill.
 While the New York Evening World didn’t mention if Harry sprang for the honeymoon suite at Snyder’s Hotel, whatever his accommodations, he admitted to leaving town in a hurry because he couldn’t afford them.
 His bill? $45.
-If that doesn’t sound like much, consider that in today’s dollars, that’s a charge of more than $1,200.
+If that doesn’t sound like much, consider that in today’s dollars, it’s a charge of more than $1,200.
 He should be grateful the hotel proprietor didn’t take a page from “The Hangover” and set gangsters on him.

 You’re arrested on a wood schooner at Tuckahoe.
 Need I say more?

 Still, there’s at least one striking difference from the film series: Unlike “The Hangover” Wolfpack, the experience did not solidify Harry and Albert’s friendship: